Finger injury compensation claims

 Common finger injury claims

-Quittance's network of solicitors have assisted and can assist people who have suffered finger injuries:
+Quittance's network of solicitors can assist people who have suffered finger injuries:

 - caused by dangerous machinery at work

-- due to an office accident, for example, repetitive strain injury caused by using a keyboard without wrist supports for long periods of time
+- due to an office accident or repetitive strain injury caused by using a keyboard without wrist supports for long periods of time

 - as a result of a slip, trip and fall accident